microsoft/MSLab/Scenarios/S2D and Stretch Cluster/readme.md

 ## The Lab

-Run all code from DC
+Run all code from DC or Management machine (just make sure version of server where you run the scripts matches managed servers)

 ### Region install prereqs